Easy Money (novel)

 Easy Money (Swedish title: Snabba cash) is a 2006 novel by Jens Lapidus.
 The paperback was the fourth bestselling Swedish novel of 2007.

-The first book in the Stockholm Noir trilogy, it was adapted into a film in 2010 and a Netflix TV series in 2021.
+The first book in the Stockholm Noir trilogy, it was adapted into a film in 2010 starring Joel Kinnaman and a narratively unrelated Netflix TV series bearing the same name in 2021 and subsequently a second season in 2022.